 Sheraton (808) 661-0031

 Beautiful hotel with elaborate pools.
 Right in the middle of Kaanapali Beach.
 Rooms are smaller than at the Hyatt or Sheraton.
-Rooms in the older of the two buildings are smaller, so ask for a room in the newer building, called the Beach Tower building.
+Rooms in the Ocean Tower building are smaller, so ask for a room in the Beach Tower building.
 Note: this is NOT the same place as the Westin Kaanapali Ocean Resort Villas, which is a new timeshare at a different location.